Le Chiffre: Novel henchmen

-1967 film biography
+1967 film

 Orson Welles as Le Chiffre in the 1967 film Casino Royale.

 Le Chiffre (Orson Welles) is a secondary villain in the 1967 satire Casino Royale and appears in one of the few segments of the film actually adapted from Ian Fleming's book.
 As in the novel, Le Chiffre is charged with recovering a large sum of money for SMERSH after he loses it at the baccarat table.
 He first attempts to raise the funds by holding an auction of embarrassing photographs of military and political leaders from China, the United States, and the Soviet Union, but this is foiled by Sir James Bond (David Niven)'s daughter, Mata Bond (Joanna Pettet).
 With no other option, he returns to the baccarat table to try to win back the money.
 Later, he encounters baccarat Master Evelyn Tremble (Peter Sellers), who has been recruited by Bond to stop Le Chiffre from raising the money.
 Le Chiffre attempts to distract Tremble by performing elaborate magic tricks, but fails to prevent Tremble from winning.
 Afterwards, he arranges for Tremble to be kidnapped and subjects the agent to psychedelic torture in order to get back the money.
 The torture session is interrupted when his SMERSH masters, led by the film's main villain, Dr. Noah (Woody Allen), shoot him dead.